 Have you ever wanted to look deeper into the constantly evolving field of analytics?
-We sat down with roboboogie Digital Analyst Kelly Burgett to ask about his expertise in digital analytics and to see how data tools tie into his work with optimization.
+We sat down with Roboboogie Behavioral Analyst Kelly Burgett to ask about his expertise in digital analytics and to see how data tools tie into his work with optimization.

 How do you describe what you do?